humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 People have a lot of different opinions on what code review is for.

-I prefer [Blake Smith's framing in Code Review Essesentials for Software Teams](https://blakesmith.me/2015/02/09/code-review-essentials-for-software-teams.html), where he says the most important part of code review is mental alignment - keeping members of the team on the page as to how the code is changing and why.
+I prefer [Blake Smith's framing in Code Review Essentials for Software Teams](https://blakesmith.me/2015/02/09/code-review-essentials-for-software-teams.html), where he says the most important part of code review is mental alignment - keeping members of the team on the page as to how the code is changing and why.

 <img width="500" height="647" alt="image" src="https://github.com/user-attachments/assets/4c873d29-5dd7-4ed1-82e7-332e871b1d12" />

 Remember those 2k line golang PRs?
-I cared about them being correct and well designed, but the biggest source of internal unrest and frustration on the team was the **lack of mental alignment**.
-I was completely losing touch with what our product was and how it worked.
+I cared about them being correct and well designed, but the biggest source of internal unrest and frustration on the team was the lack of mental alignment.
+I was starting to lose touch with what our product was and how it worked.
-Anyone who's worked with a very productive AI coder has had this experience.
+I would expect that anyone who's worked with a very productive AI coder has had this experience.

 This is actually the most important part of research/plan/implement to us.
-A guaranteed side effect of everyone shipping way more code and complexity is that a much larger proportion of your codebase is going to be unfamiliar to any given engineer at any point in time.
+A guaranteed side effect of everyone shipping way more code is that a much larger proportion of your codebase is going to be unfamiliar to any given engineer at any point in time.

-I won't even try to convince you that research/plan/implement is the *right approach for most teams* - it probably isn't.
+I won't even try to convince you that research/plan/implement is the right approach for most teams - it probably isn't.
 But you ABSOLUTELY need an engineering process that

 1. keeps team members on the same page
 2. enables team members to quickly learn about unfamiliar parts of the codebase

 For most teams, this is pull requests and internal docs.
-For us it's now specs, plans, and research.
+For us, it's now specs, plans, and research.

 I can't read 2000 lines of golang daily.
 But I *can* read 200 lines of a well-written implementation plan.